 The truly adaptive business will go far as many of us have had to learn the hard way this year.
 It is sometimes surprising therefore that it is only relatively recently that that has filtered through into the wider public consciousness.
-Bigger was historically seen as better, but, with democratization of technology, and the readiness of smaller companies to utilize that advantage, bigger became burdensome.
+Bigger was historically seen as better, but, with democratisation of technology, and the readiness of smaller companies to utilise that advantage, bigger became burdensome.
 Or has it?
 How to Build an Adaptive Business questions the genetic make-up of a truly adaptive business, its machinations and drive, and its future.

 For Dax Grant an adaptive business “is extremely connected, end-to-end, from business to technology and has a truly enterprise-wide workforce behind that.”